sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 If everything is working correctly, you should be able to connect to your server via `ssh` from a computer that is in the same network.

-> To learn more about `ssh` [look here](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys).
+> To learn more about SSH [look here](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys).

 From another computer's terminal: